doctrine/orm/CONTRIBUTING.md

 1. If you put a test into the `Ticket` namespace as described above, put the testcase and all entities into the same class.
    See `https://github.com/doctrine/orm/tree/2.8.x/tests/Doctrine/Tests/ORM/Functional/Ticket/DDC2306Test.php` for an example.

-## Travis

-We automatically run your pull request through [Travis CI](http://www.travis-ci.org) against SQLite, MySQL and PostgreSQL.
-If you break the tests, we cannot merge your code, so please make sure that your code is working before opening up a Pull-Request.

 ## Getting merged